+Patient Care

-Coordinates with local and tribal governments to integrate State assets with civilian volunteers deployed from local, state, and other medical authorities.
-Patient Care Provides resources to support pre-hospital triage and treatment, inpatient hospital care, outpatient services, behavioral healthcare, medical-needs sheltering, pharmacy services, and dental care to victims with acute injury/illnesses or those who suffer from chronic illnesses/conditions.
-Assists with isolation and quarantine measures as well as with medical countermeasure and vaccine point of distribution operations (e.g., mass prophylaxis). • Ensures appropriate patient confidentiality is maintained, including Health Insurance Portability and Accountability Act privacy and security standards, where applicable.
-Assessment of Public Health/Medical Needs • Supports regional, local, and tribal teams to assess public health and medical needs.
+- Provides resources to support pre-hospital triage and treatment, inpatient hospital care, outpatient services, behavioral healthcare, medical-needs sheltering, pharmacy services, and dental care to victims with acute injury/illnesses or those who suffer from chronic illnesses/conditions. - Assists with isolation and quarantine measures as well as with medical countermeasure and vaccine point of distribution operations (e.g., mass prophylaxis). - Ensures appropriate patient confidentiality is maintained, including Health Insurance Portability and Accountability Act privacy and security standards, where applicable.

+Assessment of Public Health/Medical Needs

+Supports regional, local, and tribal teams to assess public health and medical needs.
 This function includes the assessment of the healthcare system / facility infrastructure.

-Food Safety, Security, and Defense If needed, coordinate with and/or request assistance from other natther organizations to onsure the cafety, security, and defense of partner organizations to ensure the safety, security, and defense of regulated foods.
-Agriculture Safety and Security • Ensure the health, safety, and security of livestock and foodproducing animals and animal feed, as well as the safety of the manufacture and distribution of foods, drugs, and therapeutics given to animals used for human food production.
-Public Health and Medical Consultation, Technical Assistance, and Support Assesses exposures on the general population, on children, and on those with disabilities and others with access and functional needs Conducts field investigations, including collection and analysis of relevant Samples.
-Advises protective actions related to direct human and animal exposures and on indirect exposure through contaminated food, drugs water supply, and other media drugs, water supply, and other media.
-Provides technical assistance and consultation on medical treatment, screening, and decontamination of injured or contaminated individuals.
-Provides for disaster-related health and behavioral health needs through direct services and/or referrals as necessary.
-Vector Control Assesses the threat of vector-borne diseases.
-Conducts field investigations, including the collection and laboratory analysis of relevant samples; provides vector control equipment and i travit trave and the second s supplies.
-Provides technical assistance and consultation on protective actions regarding vector-borne diseases.
-Provides technical assistance on aerial spraying for vector control.
-Provides technical assistance and consultation on medical treatment of victims of vector-borne diseases.
-Public Health Aspects of Potable Water/Wastewater and Solid Waste • Disposal Assists in assessing potable water, wastewater, solid waste disposal, and other environmental health issues related to public health in establishments holding, preparing, and/or serving food, drugs, or medical devices at retail and medical facilities.
-Examines and responds to public health effects from contaminated water; conducting field investigations, including collection and laboratory analysis of relevant samples; providing equipment and supplies as needed; and providing technical assistance and consultation.
-Veterinary Medical Support Coordinates veterinary medical support to treat ill or injured animals.
-Conducts animal response to zoonotic diseases in order to protect human health.
-Support the United States Department of Agriculture (USDA) and its authority to manage a foreign animal disease response with the resources listed above for livestock or poultry diseases exotic to the United States that are either not or only mildly zoonotic.
+Food Safety, Security, and Defense

+If needed, coordinate with and/or request assistance from other partner organizations to ensure the safety, security, and defense of regulated foods.

+Agriculture Safety and Security

+Ensure the health, safety, and security of livestock and foodproducing animals and animal feed, as well as the safety of the manufacture and distribution of foods, drugs, and therapeutics given to animals used for human food production.

+Public Health and Medical Consultation, Technical Assistance, and Support

+- Assesses exposures on the general population, on children, and on those with disabilities and others with access and functional needs - Conducts field investigations, including collection and analysis of relevant Samples. - Advises protective actions related to direct human and animal exposures and on indirect exposure through contaminated food, drugs, water supply, and other media. - Provides technical assistance and consultation on medical treatment, screening, and decontamination of injured or contaminated individuals. - Provides for disaster-related health and behavioral health needs through direct services and/or referrals as necessary.

+Vector Control

+- Assesses the threat of vector-borne diseases. - Conducts field investigations, including the collection and laboratory analysis of relevant samples; provides vector control equipment and supplies. - Provides technical assistance and consultation on protective actions regarding vector-borne diseases. - Provides technical assistance on aerial spraying for vector control. - Provides technical assistance and consultation on medical treatment of victims of vector-borne diseases.

+Public Health Aspects of Potable Water/Wastewater and Solid Waste Disposal

+- Assists in assessing potable water, wastewater, solid waste disposal, and other environmental health issues related to public health in establishments holding, preparing, and/or serving food, drugs, or medical devices at retail and medical facilities. - Examines and responds to public health effects from contaminated water; conducting field investigations, including collection and laboratory analysis of relevant samples; providing equipment and supplies as needed; and providing technical assistance and consultation.

+Veterinary Medical Support

+- Coordinates veterinary medical support to treat ill or injured animals. - Conducts animal response to zoonotic diseases in order to protect human health. - Support the United States Department of Agriculture (USDA) and its authority to manage a foreign animal disease response with the resources listed above for livestock or poultry diseases exotic to the United States that are either not or only mildly zoonotic.